 Distance from South Lytchett to Spyway – 14 miles

-Kingston Lacey is one of the jewels in the crown of National Trust properties in the area and is one of the best days out in Dorset.
+Kingston Lacy is one of the jewels in the crown of National Trust properties in the area and is one of the best days out in Dorset.
 The main house is a majestic Italian Palazzo set in thousands of acres of beautifully maintained gardens and grazing pastures.

 Why not enjoy a summer picnic on the south lawn or let the children run wild in the nearby play areas.
 Have a wander around the Japanese Garden, complete with authentic teahouse or take a sheltered walk through the surrounding woodland.
 You can even learn how to grow your own food in the ‘Community Growing Spaces’.